sc0ttes/vagrant_ansible_okd4/docs/installation.md

     vagrant up /worker[0-9]/ --provider vmware_fusion

+To run this a bit quicker in parallel, you could run these in multiple terminals/tabs or run them in the background like so:

+    vagrant up cp0 --provider vmware_fusion &

 You need to remove the *bootstrap* system when it has finished doing the initial setup of the *cp* systems.
 The following command will monitor the